Mr-RedHat-fb/Kattskralle/README.md

 Kattskrälle is a Chrome extension that makes the Flashback forum a bit more pleasant and convenient to use.

 ### Features
-- 🚫 **Ignore users** – hide posts from specific users you don’t want to see.
+- 🚫 **Ignore Users** – hides posts from selected users.
+(Now also works for posts quoting the user)
 - 🔄 **Infinite scroll** – automatically load new pages without clicking through.
 - ↪️ **Bypass confirmation sites** – skip intermediate confirmation pages when opening external links.
 - 🌟 **Show Thread Starter (TS)** – highlights the thread starter’s posts with a light yellow background.
 - ✅ **Mark Viewed Threads** – adds a background color to threads you’ve already visited.
+- 💾 **Save & Load Drafts** – save your ongoing posts or threads and continue writing later.
 - 🖼️ **previews** – embed media directly in threads:
   - Images and videos from supported hosts
   - YouTube videos